tomofumiokubo/certificatediscovery/draft-lamps-okubo-certdiscovery.md

 # Security Considerations

 This mechanism does not assure the binding of the identity of the subject in the Primary Certificate and the Secondary Certificate.
-To assure the binding of identities of the two certificate, a confirming CA should adopt a separate mechanism such as draft-becker-guthrie-cert-binding-for-multi-auth-02 for to explicitly express the binding of identities.
+To assure the binding of identities of the two certificates, a confirming CA should adopt a separate mechanism such as draft-becker-guthrie-cert-binding-for-multi-auth-02 for to explicitly express the binding of identities.

 There is a chance the Secondary Certificate may also have the certDiscovery access method.
-In order to avoid cyclic loops or infinite chaining, the validator should be mindful of how many fetching it allows in one validation.
+In order to avoid cyclic loops or infinite chaining, the validator should be mindful of how many fetching attempts it allows in one validation.

 The same security considerations for CAIssuer access method outlined in {{RFC5280}} applies to the certDiscovery access method.
 In order to avoid recursive certificate validations which involve online revocation checking, untrusted transport protocols (such as plaintext HTTP) are commonly used for serving certificate files.
 While the use of such protocols avoids issues with recursive certification path validations and associated online revocation checking, it also enables an attacker to tamper with data and perform substitution attacks.
 Clients fetching certificates using the mechanism specified in this document MUST treat downloaded certificate data as untrusted and perform requisite checks to ensure that the downloaded data is not malicious.